sagemath/trac_to_gh/Issue 79.md

 # Issue 79: Create a framework for numerical computation in SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/79

 Original creator: was